kokes/kb/README.md

 #### Python

+Python wheels are still magic to me, but they are a tiny bit less magic now, [thanks to this PyCon talk](https://www.youtube.com/watch?v=02aAZ8u3wEQ&feature=share).

+There's a walrus operator coming in Python 3.8.
+Do you not know?
+[Here's not only what it is](https://www.youtube.com/watch?v=6uAvHOKofws&feature=share), but also a reminder that we should be nice to other people on the internet, and what's changing in terms of Python governance.

 I teach Python and I often struggle when explaining decorators, [this talk](https://www.youtube.com/watch?v=MjHpMCIvwsY&feature=share) is a great overview of not just what they are, but also *why* they work.